dataeducator/BreastCancerVisualization/README.md

 ## Recommendations

-- **Use Ensemble Models:** Random Forest and XGBoost consistently offer high performance and robustness.
+- **Use SVM Model with tuned hyperparameters:** SVM and ANNs consistently offer high performance and robustness.
 - **Feature Selection:** Focus on the most influential features for streamlined and interpretable models.
 - **Model Interpretability:** Utilize SHAP or LIME for explaining predictions to clinicians.
 - **Continuous Improvement:** Regularly retrain models with new data to maintain accuracy.